Epinova/Addon.Episerver.EnvironmentSynchronizer/README.md

-# Episerver CMS Environment Synchronizer
+# Optimizely/Episerver CMS Environment Synchronizer
 Ensures that content and settings that are stored in the databases are corrected given the current environment.
 This is helpful after a content synchronization between different Episerver environments.
 When synchronizing databases between environments there might be things that needs to be configured for each environment.
-This addon provides the infrastructure to add handlers to handle this, including prebuilt handlers for siteDefinitions and ScheduledJobs that can be configured in configuration files (a.k.a. web.config)
+This addon provides the infrastructure to add handlers to handle this, including prebuilt handlers for siteDefinitions and ScheduledJobs that can be configured in configuration files (a.k.a. appSettings.json)

-The synchronizer can be run as a InitializationModule or as a ScheduledJob.
+The synchronizer can be run as a Startup (see Startup.cs example below), InitializationModule or as a ScheduledJob.
 It depends on what you think is fitting your environment and project.

 ## Installation
 This will be packaged as a Nuget package named Addon.Episerver.EnvironmentSynchronizer and put in Episervers Nuget feed once tested a bit more.